BryceJ2026/code-stuff/docs/css.md

 # CSS In a nutshell

-CSS (Cascading Style Sheets) is a coding language that teams up with html.
+CSS (Cascading Style Sheets) is a coding language that teams up with HTML.
-It does this by selecting tags in the html code, and editing them
+It does this by selecting tags in the HTML code, and editing them.
+You can change the entire site color, font, size of things, etc.
+You can animate things too.